 They are master flyers that can fly straight and fast but also stop instantly, hover and adjust their position up, down or backwards with exquisite control.

 Hummingbird nests — the size of a golf ball with eggs the size of peas — are equally impressive and nearly impossible to spot.
 The female builds the nest using soft downy plant fibers like dandelion seeds and glues it all together using spider webs.
-They then line the outside with lichen to give it a natural camouflage and make it hard to spot with the naked eye, Dean said.
+They then line the outside with lichen to give it a natural camouflage and make it hard to spot with the naked eye.

 Hummingbirds are in Illinois from roughly May to September or October.
 While there have been scattered hummingbirds in Illinois in March, they typically arrive in the area in May.
 You can track their migration on hummingbird.net.